Olivertrent123/Olivertrent123/README.md

 Hi, I'm Oliver.
 I'm 18 and I'm currently in the beginning stages of web development.
-I hope to be very good at it someday soon.
+I hope to be very good at it someday.
 I'm also kind of an introvert.